Skip to content

 • increase mobility in the ankle and forefoot

-• open the hip flexors and quadriceps
+• open the hip flexors and the front of the thighs

 • improve posture